olange/web-components-primer/live-coding/02-wcp-summary-step02/README.md

 ### Reactive dataflow

-You can think about Lit-Element and Lit-HTML as composing in a [reactive dataflow processing system](https://en.wikipedia.org/wiki/Dataflow_programming), where both would collaboratively maintain a _computational graph_ for every custom element and its templates:
+You can think about Lit-Element and Lit-HTML as composing in a [reactive dataflow processing system](https://en.wikipedia.org/wiki/Dataflow_programming), where both would collaboratively maintain a _computational graph_ for every template of a custom element:

 * the graph would link attributes to properties of a custom element, and vice-versa;
 * and link properties to template parts.

 Whenever an attribute or property value changes, the change propagates along the edges of the graph, until a _part_ of the template is reached – allowing Lit-Element and Lit-HTML to know which _parts_ of a template are using that changed value and need to be re-rendered.

-(This _reactive dataflow processing_ and its _computational graph_ are emergent characteristics of the _design_ of both Lit-Element and Lit-HTML – but do not exist _per se_ in their implementation.)
+(This _reactive dataflow processing_ and its _computational graph_ are emergent _conceptual characteristics_ of the design of both Lit-Element and Lit-HTML – but do not exist _per se_ in their [implementation](https://github.com/Polymer/lit-html/wiki/How-it-Works).)

 ### Significant updates

-Before triggering a re-render upon change of an attribute or property value, Lit-Element gives you an opportunity to determine whether the change is significant or not.
+Before triggering a re-render upon change of an attribute or property value, Lit-Element gives you the opportunity to determine whether the change is significant or not.

 Lit-Element automatically defines a setter (and a getter) for every property.
-This setter will check that the old and new values are different; if they are not different, the change will result in a no-op in the update/render process.
+This default setter will check that the old and new values are different; if they are not different, the change will result in a no-op in the update/render process.

 You can override the setter (and the getter) to provide logic specific to some value, namely when it is an object or an array, where simple comparison by reference would not detect any change — you might need a deep comparison in those cases.

 ### Lifecyle of a Lit-Element

-Detecting changes to attribute and property values is just a part of Lit-Element's [rich lifecycle](#TODO:linkLitElementLifecycle).
+Detecting changes to attribute and property values is just a part of Lit-Element's [rich lifecycle](https://lit-element.polymer-project.org/guide/lifecycle).

 You'll probably spend time understanding it in depth – especially when you start to write custom elements, that collaborate with other elements they know about.